 5. Avoid Single Word Responses

 Often times we use grunts and simple one-word answers to respond to what people are saying when we’re only partially listening.
 Show your spouse that you’re really paying attention by responding with a full sentence reply.
 If they’re asking you to do something, repeat back what they asked in your own words so they know you heard and understood their request.
 Using full sentences to respond or ask questions shows that you’re really listening.
 This is an important part of improving communication in marriage.
 Don’t just respond with words and logic.
-Make sure to communicate your feelings and needs.
+Make sure to communicate your feelings and acknowledge theirs.

-Successful Marriage Quotes
+Communication In Marriage Quotes

 “We’ve got this gift of love, but love is like a precious plant.
 You can’t just accept it and leave it in the cupboard or just think it’s going to get on by itself.
 You’ve got to keep watering it.
 You’ve got to really look after it and nurture it.” -John Lennon